16 Beautiful Flowers to Inspire Your Dream Garden

 Courtesy Leslie Howells

 “I saw these water lilies in San Fransisco, California, one summer.
-This shot shows some of the life stages of this beautiful flower.
+This shot shows some of the life stages of these beautiful flowers.
 This photo is now one of my very favorites,” says Leslie Howells.
-Check out the top 10 purple flowering plants to grow in your garden.
+Check out the top 10 purple flowers to grow in your garden.

 “Last year, I was taking some test shots with a new lens on a Nikon D500 and happened to stumble across this scene—a hydrangea with a bee.
 I didn’t really think much of the shot at first, but during processing it came to life and now it’s one of my favorites.
 Watching nature at work is amazing,” says Lance Bruce.
 Check out the breathtaking hydrangea species you need in your garden.

-“I decided my portfolio needed a few beautiful flower photos.
+“I decided my portfolio needed a few photos of beautiful flowers.
 With such a pretty moth orchid in full bloom on my porch, the subject choice was easy.
 The plant was in a pot, so I moved it in front of some nice backyard greenery.
 This photo is special because the orchid was a gift for my wife.
 I was pleased with the results,” says Tim Smith.
-Looking for more garden inspiration?
-Check out the best container garden ideas.
+Marvel at the beauty of cactus blooms with these 15 beautiful pictures of cactus flowers.

 Courtesy Robert Blumenstock